brp-optics/bashZero/README.md

 # bashZero
 Track progress toward inboxZero-style goals from the command line.
-Currently supports number of folders in a file.
+Currently supports number of files in a local folder.

-100% hand-coded with love.
+AGPLv3-licensed; 100% hand-coded; only external dependency is matplotlib

-AGPLv3-licensed
+requires python > 3.4

-usage:
+Current usage:

 ```bash
 python3 bashZero